CCAT: Design, Implementation, and Testing of a System to Read Out over 10,000 280 GHz KIDs using RFSoC Electronics: Conclusion

 \section{Conclusion}

-Kinetic inductance detectors (KIDs) have become an increasingly popular choice for astronomy at millimeter and submillimeter wavelengths due to their natural frequency-division multiplexed readout and ability to be densely packed at the focal plane.
-Together, these features will allow next-generation instruments to deploy an unprecedented number of detectors with the CCAT Observatory's Prime-Cam receiver slated to use $\sim$100,000 detectors.
-Increasing detector counts, however, necessitate parallel advancements in warm readout electronics.
-We discussed the firmware; \textit{primecam\_readout}, \textit{rfsoc\-streamer}, and \textit{ccatkidlib} software; and custom hardware used with the Xilinx UltraScale+ RFSoC ZCU111 to readout the 280 GHz instrument module KIDs in the testbed receiver Mod-Cam.
-We presented the readout and KID tuning procedure which includes a full network VNA-style sweep, target sweeps around the identified detectors, and time-ordered I and Q data streams.
-We presented measurements encompassing the full readout pipeline of Al network 1.4 inside Mod-Cam with optical loading provided by a $\sim$70 K cryogenic blackbody.
-The measurements demonstrate detector noise limited readout and work is ongoing to generate array-scale statistics of the readout and detector noise using all $\sim$10000 280 GHz KIDs.
+We discussed the firmware; \textit{primecam\_readout}, \textit{rfsoc\-streamer}, and \textit{ccatkidlib} software; and custom hardware used with the Xilinx UltraScale+ RFSoC ZCU111 to read out the 280 GHz instrument module KIDs in the Prime-Cam and Mod-Cam receivers.
+We described the KID readout and tuning procedure, which includes a full network VNA sweep, target sweeps around the identified detectors over a range of drive attenuations, and time-ordered \textit{I} and \textit{Q} data streams.
+We demonstrated the readout pipeline in Prime-Cam using TiN network 1.1.

-Finally, we presented the preliminary averaged spectral response of the 280 GHz instrument module using KIDs from TiN network 1.3 and Al network 1.2 using a Fourier Transform Spectrometer (FTS).
-The spectral responses show a $\sim$80 GHz bandpass centered at $\sim$270 GHz and demonstrate the optical and end-to-end readout performance of the 280 GHz instrument module.
-However, we emphasize that these are not finalized measurements of the spectral response.
-Future measurements including the second Al array are planned with more careful FTS alignment, detector tuning, and data selection.
+We validated the end-to-end performance of our readout and optical systems with spectral response and beam-map measurements.
+The preliminary averaged spectral responses of a small subset of KIDs from TiN network 1.3 and Al network 1.2 showed $\sim$80 GHz bandpasses centered at $\sim$270 GHz.
+The near-field beam-maps were used to construct a map of 7,138 detector positions in the focal-plane, demonstrating our ability to simultaneously read out thousands of detectors with RFSoC electronics.
+Improved beam-map measurements using planet scans are planned for in-field operation, and in-field spectral response measurements with Prime-Cam are planned with the second Al array and more accurate FTS alignment.